 - Reframing Change, Chapter 5, Bridging Differences

 - For a summary of the debate about the use of the N-Word in Huck Finn, click here.
-For arguments in favor of keeping the N-word in the book, click here.
-For arguments opposed to keeping the N-word, click here.
+For arguments in favor of keeping the N-word in the book, click here and here.
+For arguments opposed to keeping the N-word, click here and here.

 - Baker, R. (April 14, 1982).
 Observer: the Only Gentleman.
 The New York Times, 860 words.